philipphager/sigir-cmip/README.md

 1. Open the file `config/env.yaml` to edit configurations for your local machine (i.e., edits are not tracked on git)
 2. The specified the location for storing datasets, e.g.: `base_dir: "~/.ltr_datasets/"`
+3. Ask git to ignore all changes made to the file to avoid committing your local
+   configs: `git update-index --skip-worktree config/env.yaml`
-3. To avoid downloading datasets, you can directly place the original .zip file into the `download` subdirectory, e.g.:
+4. To avoid downloading datasets, you can directly place the original .zip file into the `download` subdirectory, e.g.:
    `~/ltr_datasets/download/MSLR-WEB30K.zip`